-Standard number of unit (A. above) × Number of months in office during the subject period (Note) /36
+Standard number of unit ((a) above) × Number of months in office during the subject period (Note) /36 c.
+In case a Director retires due to death during the subject period

 Also, in case of dismissal due to disciplinary action, a payment rate of 0% will be used for calculation.